Best Marshall speakers 2025: Powerful party and pocket speakers from the guitar-amp giant

 A woman stands outside of a door, holding a Marshall Emberton Bluetooth speaker

-As ever, when buying a portable wireless speaker you should consider battery life.
+If you want something wireless and portable, you’ll naturally be looking for a speaker with a rechargeable battery and Bluetooth connectivity.
 Longer playtime is better, but also consider how fast it charges - you don’t want to be waiting around forever to start cranking the tunes.
-Many modern speakers offer fast charging, whereby you can tease a good few hours out of your speaker with just 20 minutes plugged into the wall.
+Many modern speakers offer fast charging, whereby you can tease a few hours out of your speaker with just 20 minutes plugged into the wall; the Marshall Willen II gets more than five hours from such a brief jolt.

 Which Marshall speaker is the loudest?

-If you want the loudest volume then we'd go for the Marshall Woburn III.
-It's got bags of power with a 90W Class D amplifier for the woofer, two 15W tweeters for the mids and two 15W tweeters for the highs.
-The tweeters are angled outwards, giving it an absolutely massive sound.
+For the loudest Marshall speaker, I’d suggest the Marshall Woburn III.
+It's got bags of power, with a a three-way driver system pumping a shedload of volume at stunning range; a 90W Class D amplifier supplies the woofer, two 15W amps feed the mids and two further 15W amps feed the tweeters.

 Which Marshall speaker is good for home use?